Honors & Awards

-Carlos Davis played in all 12 games of his junior season, beginning the year at defensive end before starting the final eight games at nose guard.
-Davis registered 27 tackles in 2018, including three TFLs and 1.0 sack.
+Davis played in all 12 games and registered 27 tackles in 2018, including three TFLs and 1.0 sack.
 He also broke up five passes, the most pass breakups by a Nebraska defensive lineman since Ndamukong Suh had 10 breakups in 2009.
-For his efforts, Davis was selected as an honorable-mention All-Big Ten choice by the league's coaches.
+For his efforts, Davis was selected as an honorable-mention All-Big Ten choice by the league’s coaches.

 Davis had two tackles, including a tackle for loss, in the season opener against Colorado, helping the Huskers limit the Buffaloes to 44 rushing yards.
 The next week against Troy, he had two tackles, including an eight-yard sack.
-At No. 19 Michigan, David recorded a pair of tackles.
+At No. 19 Michigan, Davis recorded a pair of tackles.
 After appearing off the bench at defensive end in each of the first three games, Davis earned the start at nose guard against Purdue.
 Davis responded with three tackles, including one tackle for loss.
 He started again at nose guard at No. 16 Wisconsin and made a season-high four tackles.
 Davis had one tackle against Minnesota, Bethune-Cookman and Ohio State.
-He made three tackles in the Huskers' win over Illinois, one shy of his then-season high.
-Davis then had a season-high five tackles in Nebraska's win over Michigan State.
+He made three tackles in the Huskers’ win over Illinois.
+Davis then had a season-high five tackles in Nebraska’s win over Michigan State.
 He also broke up a pass against the Spartans.
 Davis wrapped up his junior season with a season-high three solo tackles as part of a four-tackle effort at Iowa.

 Davis helped anchor the Huskers’ defensive line by starting all 12 games at defensive end.
 He excelled as a sophomore, recording 42 tackles, more than double the total from his redshirt freshman season.
 In addition to his career-high 42 tackles, Davis also posted a career-high 2.5 sacks, totaled four tackles for loss and had a team-high six quarterback hurries.